open-telemetry/opentelemetry-js/experimental/packages/otlp-transformer/README.md

 ### Serialize Traces/Metrics/Logs

-This module exports serializers to serialize traces, metrics and logs from the OpenTelemetry SDK into protocol buffers or JSON which can be sent over HTTP or gRPC (protobuf-only) to the OpenTelemetry collector or a compatible receiver.
+This package exports serializers to serialize traces, metrics and logs from the OpenTelemetry SDK into protocol buffers or JSON which can be sent over HTTP or gRPC (protobuf-only) to the OpenTelemetry collector or a compatible receiver.

 ```typescript